 Does your partner have a history of emotional abuse stonewalling?
 Is your relationship going through a crisis?
 Is there something that you may be doing unknowingly, that’s causing your partner to react this way?

-Even though opting to react with emotional abuse stonewalling isn’t an ethical decision, once you figure out what caused it, you might be better able to figure out a solution.
-Until you know what’s wrong, you can’t really get to figuring out how to fix it.
+Even though opting to react with emotional abuse stonewalling isn’t an ethical decision, once you figure out what caused it, you might be better able to come up with a solution too.
+Until you know what’s wrong, you can’t really start figuring out how to fix it.

 3. Take care of yourself